 As microneedling is classified as a cosmetic procedure, your health insurance is unlikely to cover the corresponding costs.
-Your doctor or dermatologist will be able to advise you on financing options and help you to select a suitable payment method during your initial consultation.
+Your doctor or dermatologist may be able to advise you on financing options and help you to select a suitable payment method during your initial consultation.

-The amount of microneedling sessions you will need is dependent on the type, size and severity of your skin issue which your doctor will be able to determine through a skin analysis.
+The amount of microneedling sessions you will need is dependent on the type, size and severity of your skin issue, which your doctor will be able to determine through a skin analysis.
 It is almost certain that you will need more than a standalone treatment to obtain truly effective results.
 For optimum results, a minimum of four procedures are recommended with a separation time of 4 to 6 weeks to continually build collagen.

 Results from microneedling will develop and vary over the course of succeeding weeks and months depending on the individual.
 Instant results may include plump and radiant skin resulting from the superficial swelling brought about by the treatment.
 More long-standing effects of the treatment may not be noticeable until anywhere between 3 and 12 months, including smoother, firmer and younger-looking skin as collagen production is boosted and tissue is rejuvenated.

 Microneedling is typically performed by a board-certified doctor or dermatologist; however, in recent years, due to a rise in popularity as an effective skin treatment, at-home devices known as derma rollers have gained in popularity.
 While the latter is considerably less expensive than professional treatment, it also produces limited results.